 New York’s Grand Central Terminal is so much more than just a train station.
 The continuous crisscrossing of people (more than 750 000 per day!) makes this place feel like the beating heart of the city.
 Grand Central Terminal is a work of opulent art, with its large nickle and gold-plated chandeliers, and famous clock made of opal.
 It was built in 1913 by Commodore Cornelius Vanderbilt.
 I’ve always admired this iconic place when it appears in movies.
 In real life, the domed ceiling and its spectacular mural of the zodiac and 2,500 stars that was designed by artist Paul Helleu and painted in gold leaf is awesome.
 We spent some time watching people: People waiting, people meeting other people, people rushing, people pausing – non-stop activity!

 The story of the Sphere

 When we visited New York in 2005, we came across a damaged sculpture, known as The Sphere.
 The Sphere is a 7.6 m high, cast bronze sculpture by German artist Fritz Koenig.
-I was interested to discover that it was originally located at the Austin J. Tobin Plaza, beneath the twin towers.
+I was interested to discover that it was originally commissioned to stand in the middle of a fountain in front of the plaza between the two towers in 1966. at the Austin J. Tobin Plaza.
 Ironically, it was created as a symbol of world peace through trade.